-The purpose of Foothills Montessori School is to provide an educational environment which serves the whole child - intellectually, physically, emotionally, and spiritually, cultivates a life-long love of learning and inspires a passion for excellence, makes it possible for children to learn to their highest potential, and nurtures the curiosity, creativity, and imagination born within us all.
+The purpose of Foothills Montessori School is to provide an educational environment that serves the whole child-intellectually, physically, emotionally, and spiritually.
+It cultivates a life-long love of learning and inspires a passion for excellence.
+It makes it possible for children to learn to their highest potential and nurtures the curiosity, creativity, and imagination born within us all.